Adult Basic Education: LibrarySearch: Introduction

 Use quotation marks for phrases.
 "Computer network security" will get fewer results than computer network security, but those results will be more useful.
 Using quotation marks for phrases will improve your Google searches, too.

 Limit your results.
 Use the limiters on the left side of the screen (under the heading Refine your search) to narrow your result set.
 Excluding newspaper articles is a quick way to reduce the number of your results.
 To get only the most recent information, limit by publication date.

 Follow the links to get your information.
 For online full text articles and e-books, click to access the information on your computer screen.
 For books and videos, click Check Availability to find out whether the item is on the shelf in the library, or if it's on loan to someone else.
 You can request items that are on loan, or are at other campus libraries.

 Ask for help.
 If you have problems locating information you need, please ask library staff to assist.
-See the Get Help page of this guide for ways to contact the library.
+See the Library Research Help page of this guide for ways to contact the library.

 Articles from MAS Ultra Database